rcazzara/seldovia/_people/Suydam_Lowell_Keith.md

-It was a whirlwind romance as Lowell and Marcella met in Seldovia in December 1983, became engaged on Valentine's Day 1984 and were married at the Seldovia Bible Chapel eight months later, on Oct.
-13, 1984.
+It was a whirlwind romance as Lowell and Marcella met in Seldovia in December 1983, became engaged on Valentine's Day 1984 and were married at the Seldovia Bible Chapel eight months later, on Oct.Â 13, 1984.
 Lowell put his wife and children above all else in his life, doing whatever he could to ensure their thriving future through both financial support and his own wisdom and generous love.
 One of his greatest joys